 You also need to choose your card from a drop-down list, so the miner is tuned to the particular hardware you are using.

 CUDAMiner for LTC Mining With an Nvidia GPU

 The CUDAMiner program is especially optimised to make Nvidia cards less bad at LTC mining.
 It will not give you the same hash rates as a Radeon card, but it will get you better rates than if you were using cgminer.

 The (slightly) bad news about CUDAMiner is that there is no version with a graphic interface.
 There are no pretty buttons to press, fields to fill, and drop-down lists.
 You will have to get your hands dirty and write a batch file (if you use cgminer rather than GUIminer, you will have to do it too).

 The good news, once you get beyond the initial shock, is that writing a batch file is actually not very difficult.
 You write it using a simple text editor, then you just have to save it with the .bat extension rather than .txt.
 Make sure that you save it in the same folder as cudaminer.exe.

 The general format of the batch file is:

 cudaminer.exe -o stratum+tcp://miningpool.com:port# -O username.1:password

 where mining pool.com is the URL of your mining pool (without the http:// bit, username.1 is your worker (assuming you called your worker "1").
 The password is your worker's password (not your password for the pool).

-If the above confused you, you might want to watch the video below for a detailed walk through.
+If the above confused you, you might want to watch the video above for a detailed walkthrough.